dirkkredler/docker4symfony/README.md

 ### TODO

 -   update Makefile with migration, tests and fixtures etc.
--   update Makefile with "symfony console ..."
--   create makefile shortcuts to docker web and database
+-   use docker-compose profile with different webserver and database engines